-I transferred the domain, but it's still showing in my account?
+I transferred the domain, why is it still in my account?

-After the outgoing transfer is completed, occasionally the domain will remain in your Name.com account for up to a week, but this is only a ghost image.
-These can occur due to a process that verifies the outgoing transfer was successful before the domain name is removed.
-You will not be able manage the domain in your Name.com account during this time.
+After the outgoing transfer is complete, it might look like the domain is still in your Name.com account for up to a week.
+This is a ghost image and nothing to worry about.
+This can occur due to a process that verifies that the outgoing transfer was successful before the domain name is removed.
+You will not be able to manage the domain in your Name.com account during this time.
 More information here...

 How do I internally transfer a domain name to another Name.com account?

 You will need to access the account the domain name is in, as well as have the account code of the account you are transferring the domain name to.
+If someone else owns the account the domain is in, please make sure you give them your account code.
 More information here...

 Where do I find the account code?